 3) Visit the library.
 There is a wonderful children’s selection in the George Town library with quiet places to sit and read together, providing little ones the opportunity to explore and find what interests them.
 Choice and interest are highly intertwined, so follow their lead and bring home a variety of books to enjoy.
 Library cards for children are absolutely free!

 4) Visit the Humane Society Book Loft.
 They have a dedicated section for children and you can pick up a handful of books for a couple of dollars.
+You can also visit Books & Books in Camana Bay, which has an amazingly extensive selection of kids books.

 5) Introduce prompts.
 Before you read, ask younger children questions to get them thinking about the text and topic; this will aid early comprehension.
 Look at the cover and ask whether they think it will be fiction or non-fiction (made-up story or real-life story for the little ones).
 This will also help develop an idea of favourite genres.